 The Manager has the primary responsibility for the management and administration of the Company.
 The Manager has appointed the Investment Manager to provide it with investment management services in relation to the Company.
 The fees of the Investment Manager are paid by the Manager out of its fees.
+The annual management fee payable to the Manager is calculated as 1.15% for Class A Shares, 1.65% for class B Shares and 0.95% (reduced from 1.35% on 1 October 2019) for Class C Shares and 0.15% for Class X Shares.

-Until 28 February 2019, the Manager was entitled to an annual administration fee at a rate of 0.15% of the net asset value of the Class Fund out of which the Administrator will be paid.
-The amounts accrued on each subscription day and were payable to the Manager by monthly payments in arrears.
+The above amounts accrue on each subscription day and are payable to the Manager by monthly payments in arrears.